stoplightio/elements/docs/getting-started/dev-portal/introduction.md

 - Version Selector (Multiple Branches)
 - Powerful Search

-> Elements Dev Portal can be used on your local machine for free.
+> Elements Dev Portal can be used for free during development on your local machine.
 If you need to use it in a production environment, please [subscribe to a paid plan](https://stoplight.io/pricing).

 Think of the dev portal as more of a Content Management System, focused entirely on making an awesome developer experience for an organization.